 California Civil Code > Part 5.
 Common Interest Developments (Davis-Stirling Common Interest Development Act) > Chapter 4.
 Ownership and Transfer of Interests > Article 1.
 Ownership Rights and Interests > Civil Code §4515.
-Noncommercial Solicitation
+Noncommercial Speech and Assembly

 (a) It is the intent of the Legislature to ensure that members and residents of common interest developments have the ability to exercise their rights under law to peacefully assemble and freely communicate with one another and with others with respect to common interest development living or for social, political, or educational purposes.